- Normal precautions

 - High degree of caution

 - Avoid non-essential travel

 High Degree of Caution

 Travel to Ethiopia

 A number of public health measures to counter the spread of COVID-19 are currently in effect.
 While you are in Ethiopia, you should monitor developments regularly and follow the advice of local authorities.

-Irish citizens entering Ethiopia should ensure that they obtain the appropriate visa before they travel, as visa-on-arrival services may not be available.
-Due to the closure of the Ethiopian Embassy in Dublin, Irish citizens entering Ethiopia should allow additional time for the processing of visa applications, including e-visa applications, as there may be delays.
+Irish citizens entering Ethiopia should ensure that they obtain the appropriate visa before they travel, as visa-on-arrival services are not available.
+Irish citizens entering Ethiopia should allow additional time for the processing of e-visa applications as there may be delays.